GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

  devices.
 Identities are verified using X.509 certificates and trusted root certificates.
 The DTLS handshake steps are used for BLE authentication, a successful handshake means each side of the BLE connection has been properly authenticated.
 A result of the DTLS handshake steps is a shared secret key which is then used to encrypted further communications.
-For the BLE authentication this key is not used, instead the existing BLE link layer encryption is used to encrypt BLE communications.
+For the BLE authentication this key is not used, however it can be used for application level security (see MITM below).
 However _**Why not use this shared key for BLE link layer encryption?
 Why not set this key into the Zephyr Bluetooth stack after the DTLS handshake?**_ This would enable different key creation possibilities with various ECC curves and RSA keys.
 Future versions of ZEBRA should support this capability.
 The Mbed TLS stack is used for the DTLS authentication in ZEBRA.

  * Challenge-Response.
 A simple Challenge-Response authentication method is an alternative lighter weight approach to authentication.
 This method uses a shared key and a random nonce.
 Each side exchanges SHA256